veronkyxta/rsschool-cv/cv.md

 ***********************
 ### Project Experience

 I have a little experience in Frontend development.
-I have worked on my project.
+I have worked on my projects.

 [**River House**](https://quiet-fudge-f330b0.netlify.app/index.html)